-- Defending Southern California Edison against claims arising out of the Thomas Fire in Ventura and Santa Barbara counties, a fire alleged to be the largest in California history, and in litigation arising out of the recent Montecito mudslides which are alleged to be the deadliest flooding event in California in decades.
+- Southern California Edison.
+Defending SoCal Edison and Edison International in a multi-county coordinated proceeding against claims arising out of the Thomas Fire, and in litigation arising out of the Montecito mudslides, alleged to be the deadliest flooding event in California in decades.

 - Otero v.
-Zeltiq Aesthetics: Won dismissal of putative class action against Allergan subsidiary Zeltiq Aesthetics, alleging that customers of the company’s high-profile CoolSculpting fat-freezing system were deceived by marketing materials that described the medical device as having been “cleared,” but not “approved” by the U.S. Food and Drug Administration.
-(See Law360: Allergan’s Fat-Freezing Unit Freed From False Ad Claims)
+Zeltiq Aesthetics.
+Won dismissal of putative class action against Allergan subsidiary Zeltiq Aesthetics, alleging that customers of the company’s high-profile CoolSculpting fat-freezing system were deceived by marketing materials that described the medical device as having been “cleared” but not “approved” by the U.S. Food and Drug Administration.
+(See “Allergan’s Fat-Freezing Unit Freed From False Ad Claims,” Law360)

 - Hammock et al v.
-Nutramarks Inc. et al.: Won dismissal of federal putative class action regarding homeopathic medicines, following aggressive and strategic offensive discovery that revealed the inadequacy of multiple lead plaintiffs and legal deficiencies in the overall case.
+Nutramarks Inc. et al. Won dismissal of federal putative class action regarding homeopathic medicines following aggressive and strategic offensive discovery that revealed the inadequacy of multiple lead plaintiffs and legal deficiencies in the overall case.
 Plaintiffs agreed to voluntarily dismiss the action just days before their motion for class certification was due.

 - Lesnik v.
-Eisenmann et al.: Representing Tesla in a putative class action asserting that Tesla and other defendants, including automakers BMW, Mercedes, Volkswagen, and Volvo, violated U.S. immigration law, minimum wage and labor law, federal trafficking statutes, and RICO.
+Eisenmann et al. Representing Tesla in a putative class action asserting that Tesla and other defendants, including automakers BMW, Mercedes, Volkswagen, and Volvo, violated U.S. immigration law, minimum wage and labor law, federal trafficking statutes, and RICO.

 - Opperman et al. v.
 Path, Inc., et al. Representing Electronic Arts in a putative consumer class action alleging an invasion of privacy claim premised on use of a “find friends” feature integrated into two iPhone-based games distributed by our client.